Creamy and sweet, tres leches cake is on the rise

 Modern-day tres leches can be traced back to industrialization, which gave us shelf-stable canned milk in the 1800s, and colonization, which brought cows and wheat to the continent — along with enslaved people from Africa to herd and harvest them — two centuries prior.

-In 2004, food writer and historian M.M.
-Pack looked into the lineage of soaked cakes for the Austin Chronicle.
+In 2004, food writer and historian MM Pack looked into the lineage of soaked cakes for the Austin Chronicle.
 Several sources, including Maria Dolores Torres Yzabal’s “The Mexican Gourmet” and Patricia Quintana’s “The Taste of Mexico,” write that recipes for bread or cake soaked in wine or syrup were brought to the Americas from Europe in the 19th century.

 “If I could write the story again, I would take it back a few steps further. … The Spanish recipes I came across got me wondering if they could be traced back to the Arab conquest,” Pack says.
 “There are roots for syrupy, soaked cakes in Persian and Turkish texts, and they exist in other cuisines influenced by that century of conquest.”